Skip to Content

 • Various court fines

-• Stay-Away Order from the victim, including moving out of residence
+• Stay-Away Order from the victim, requiring moving out of the residence

 • "No Harm, No Strike" Order for couples.

-• Prison time (punishable by two to four years in state prison)
+• Prison time (two to four years in state prison)

 • Counseling (52-week program)